lossanna/RestoreNet/README.md

 4. Examination of frequency and count of individual species: scripts numbered `11`.
 5. Draft figures: scripts numbered `12`.
 6. Generalized linear models: scripts numbered `13`.

-- Scripts numbered `14` through `16` are initial attempts at looking at Sonoran sites only.
+Scripts numbered `14` through `16` are initial attempts at looking at Sonoran sites only (this analysis did not end up in dissertation, but I decided I wanted to pursue it for published version).

+### Publication analysis
 The workflow for publication (Sonoran sites only) analysis is:
+1. Data wrangling: scripts numbered `01`, `02`, `03`, `04`.
+2. Data screening: script numbered `05`.